Collection Housekeeping Guide

 Textiles in storage should ideally be removed from their housings once a year and inspected for signs of infestation or damage.

 8. Metal Objects

-Handle metal objects with clean gloves to avoid depositing body oils during cleaning.
-Metal objects may be lightly dusted with a soft natural brush no more than three times a year; more than this and the potential for damage increases.
+Handle metal artifacts with clean gloves to avoid depositing body oils on the object.
+Metal objects may be lightly dusted with a soft natural brush no more than three times a year; more frequent brushing than this increases the potential for damage.
 Metal objects may be polished once a year with specially designed treatments, however this should not be undertaken without first consulting a conservator.

-Before cleaning, ensure that the mirror is safely secured to the wall or can be held steady by an assistant and dusted with a soft brush from the top down.
+Before cleaning, ensure that the mirror is safely secured to the wall or can be held steady by a coworker.
+Dust with a soft brush from the top down.
 Clean with an isopropyl alcohol-based glass cleaner only.
 Consult a conservator before using any cleaning solution on historic mirrors.
-Mercury mirrors should be cleaned by a conservator only.
+Mercury mirrors should be only cleaned by a conservator.

 10. Wood Objects

-Before beginning any cleaning procedure, check the condition of the object’s finish—if it is cracking, flaking, or lifting, do not dust.
-Objects may be dusted with a clean, soft rag or Dust Bunny cloth.
+Before beginning any cleaning procedure, check the condition of the object’s finish—if it is cracking, flaking, or lifting, do not dust or vacuum.
+Stable objects may be dusted with a clean, soft rag or Dust Bunny cloth.
 Never use cloths with raw edges or loose threads.
-Vacuuming is the most effective and least damaging way to remove dust from stable finished wood surfaces and unfinished wood; for stable furniture surfaces, the soft brush attachment on the vacuum may be used, wiping in the direction parallel to the grain.
+Vacuuming is the most effective and least damaging way to remove dust from stable finished wood surfaces and unfinished wood.
+For stable furniture surfaces, the soft brush attachment on the vacuum may be used, wiping in the direction parallel to the grain.

 On very delicate surfaces, a soft brush can be used to sweep dust into the vacuum on low suction.
 Objects may be waxed with Renaissance Wax only after consulting a conservator.